teleprint-me/vk.c/README.md

 # vk.c
-A vulkan wrapper designed to simplify compute operations in pure C.
+A Vulkan wrapper designed to simplify compute operations in pure C.

 ## Dependencies